¿Habla español? ¡Haga clic aquí para este recurso gratis en español!

 Let’s meet Kyla and Michael.
 They’re going to show you how you can incorporate talk, read, and play throughout your daily routines.

 Is the laundry starting to pile up?
-Catch up on the chores while having fun with your little one.
-Plus, look at all the words you can introduce to your child!
-In one interaction, Kyla is able to help Michael learn a complex word: “basket.”
-Learning, fun, and chores all at one time.
+Including your little one when you’re catching up on chores can create so many opportunities to introduce new words.
+Watch as Kyla is able to help Michael learn the complex word: “basket.”
+Learning, fun, and chores all at one time!